san650/ember-web-app/README.md

 #### `apple`

-> Turns on/off the generation of apple specific meta and link tags.
+> Turns on/off the generation of Apple-specific meta and link tags.

 Possible values:
   * `true` Turn on.
 This is the default value.